-The Golden Triangle / Lachlan Fold Belt – The Worlds Richest Alluvial Gold Nugget Region
+The Victorian Golden Triangle / Lachlan Fold Belt – The World’s Richest Alluvial Gold Nugget Region

 Located in the Central Victoria region, the area encompasses 9,400 square kilometres and has produced some of the greatest alluvial gold nugget finds in the world up to this present time.
-AIS Resources is exploring and developing three significant advanced stage Gold Projects with over 250 sq km of property in Australia’s gold-rich regions – and two of those projects are located in the Lachlan Fold Belt, also known as the Golden Triangle.
+AIS Resources is exploring and developing three significant advanced stage Gold Projects with over 250 sq km of property in Australia’s gold-rich regions – all of these projects are located in the Lachlan Fold Belt, also known as the Golden Triangle.

 AIS Resources currently has two gold projects in the Victoria Lachlan Fold Belt region that include: